ng-Classic/ng-classic/aio/content/guide/static-query-migration.md

 The goal of this migration is to transition apps that aren't yet on version 9 to a query pattern that is compatible with version 9.
 However, most applications use libraries, and it's likely that some of these libraries may not be upgraded to version 8 yet \(and thus might not have the proper flags\).
-Since the application's version of Angular will be used for compilation, if we change the default, the behavior of queries in the library's components will change to the version 8 default and possibly break.
+Since the application's version of Angular Classicwill be used for compilation, if we change the default, the behavior of queries in the library's components will change to the version 8 default and possibly break.
 This way, an application's dependencies will behave the same way during the transition as they did in the previous version.

-In Angular version 9 and later, it will be safe to remove any `{static: false}` flags and we will do this cleanup for you in a schematic.
+In Angular Classicversion 9 and later, it will be safe to remove any `{static: false}` flags and we will do this cleanup for you in a schematic.

 <a id="libraries"></a>

-### Can I keep on using Angular libraries that haven't yet updated to version 8 yet?
+### Can I keep on using Angular Classiclibraries that haven't yet updated to version 8 yet?

 Yes, absolutely.
 Because we have not changed the default query behavior in version 8 \(such as the compiler still chooses a timing if no flag is set\), when your application runs with a library that has not updated to version 8, the library will run the same way it did in version 7.